maiku1008/checkdomain/README.md

 ## Some questions.
 - Access to Altravia srl's API is available, but what about funds? how can we add some to our account/user?
+Funds are available and test api has a "fake" account that can be used.
 ...